Miscellanea¶

 or code 4xx|5xx and data:

-fields are not used by Zeus
+username and metadata fields are not used by Zeus

 and sent for debugging purposes only.